Security Services

 What Hidden Costs Do San Francisco Owners Often Forget?

-The immediate repair bill is often only a fraction of the total cost of vacant property break in San Francisco.
-Many property owners overlook the compounding long-term financial implications.
-These hidden costs can significantly impact your bottom line.
-They can also delay your property’s return to productivity.
-This affects the entire city’s commercial property market.
+The repair bill is just a small part of the total cost of vacant property break in San Francisco.
+Many owners forget about long-term costs.
+These hidden fees hurt your bottom line.
+They delay your plans to lease the space.

 How Does Proactive Prevention Compare to the Cost of a Break-In?

-AMB Protective Services officer conducting a night patrol outside a commercial building
+AMB Protective Services patrol vehicle on a night check outside a vacant San Francisco building

 Monthly cost: $1,400–$2,800